Statistically-informed deep learning for gravitational wave parameter estimation: Methods

+In this paper, we are interested in the following physical parameters: \((m_1, m_2, a_f, \omega_R, \omega_I)\).
+We find that trying to estimate all parameters using a single model lead to sub-optimal results given that they are of different scales.
+Thus, we use two separate models with similar model architecture as shown in Figure~\ref{model_diagram}.
+One model is used to estimate the masses \((m_1, m_2)\) of the binary components, while the other one is used to infer the final spin \((a_f)\) and QNMs \((\omega_R, \omega_I)\) of the remnant.

-The rationale to use two neural network models stems from the fact that the masses, spins and QNMs span rather different scales.
-Therefore, to improve the accuracy with which deep learning can measure these parameters we have designed one neural network that is tailored to measure the masses of the binary components, and one to measure the final spin and QNMs of the remnant.
-The astute reader may have noticed that the final spin of the BH remnant and its QNMs have a similar range of values when the QNMs are cast in dimensionless units, and this is the approach we have followed.
-In practice, we train the second neural network model using the fact that the QNMs are determined by the final spin \(a_f\) using the relation~\cite{Berti:2006b}
+The final spin of the remnant and its QNMs have similar range of values when the QNMs are cast in dimensionless units.
+We trained the second model using the fact that the QNMs are determined by the final spin \(a_f\) using the relation~\cite{Berti:2006b}:

 where \((\omega_R,\,\omega_{I})\) correspond to the frequency and damping time of the ringdown oscillations for the fundamental \(\ell=m=2\) bar mode, and the first overtone \(n=0\).
-We have computed the QNMs following~\cite{Berti:2006b}.
-One can readily translate \(\omega_R\) into the ringdown frequency (in units of Hertz) and \(\omega_I\) into the corresponding (inverse) damping time (in units of seconds) by computing \(M_f\,\omega_{220}\). \(M_f\) represents the final mass of the remnant, and can be determined using Eq.
-(1) in~\cite{HealyLous:2017PRDH}.
+We compute the QNMs following~\cite{Berti:2006b}.
+One can translate \(\omega_R\) into the ringdown frequency (in units of Hertz) and \(\omega_I\) into the corresponding (inverse) damping time (in units of seconds) by computing $M_f \cdot \omega_{220}$, where \(M_f\) is the final mass of the remnant, and can be determined using Eq.~(1) in~\cite{HealyLous:2017PRDH}.
+An additional benefit of using two separate models is that the training converges faster with two models considering two different sets of physical parameters at different magnitudes.

-As we describe below, we have found that to accurately reconstruct the masses of the binary components, it is necessary to use a more complex and deeper neural network architecture.
-It is worth mentioning that once these models are fully trained, a single GPU is sufficient to perform regression analyses in milliseconds using both neural network models.